HRAF-Research/hraf-middleware/README.md

 * Ran the complete ROS 2 pipeline continuously in The Construct RDS with the robot driving through environment E2 (SAT World).
 * Processed 297 VLM calls at a stable ~49.55 Hz IK loop rate with 0 crashes or exceptions logged.
 * Confirmed flat RAM usage (~110.25 MB) with 0 unbounded queue accumulation and active rotating log file management.

+## Day 5: Phase 3 Handoff Package
+* Wrote step-by-step documentation on how to instantiate, configure, and execute the ADCA+HARM middleware stack.
+* Packaged the core middleware stack, the 50-case adversarial test suite, and the latency profiler for baseline benchmarking against A* and NavGPT.